The Doctor sighed and looked at the starfield stretched

 And he had the most advanced equipment possible in the TARDIS medical

 room.
-When he cracked the boy’s chest it was with a lazar scalpel
+When he cracked the boy’s chest it was with a laser scalpel

 that would leave only the slightest of scars afterwards.
 When he examined